NorthernMechatronics/tflm_digits/README.md

 - Baud Rate: 115200
 - Toggle Terminal Mode is turned On

-You can follow Steps 4 and 5 to verify that the setup works and run inferences.
+You can then follow Steps 4 and 5 to verify that the setup works and run inferences.

 For Windows, we find that [PuTTY](https://www.putty.org/) is a useful tool for serial communication.
 Use the same settings as mentioned above.

+## Possible errors related to running the build

+These errors vary depending on the system you are running the inferences.
+However, there are errors we have encountered before that prove useful to know.

+### "Sorry, could not find a PTY" or "Cannot open line... for R/W: Resource busy" from MacOS terminal

+When you first open a screen terminal in MacOS, you should not close the terminal until you are done debugging your program with the microcontroller.
+Otherwise, you will not be able to reopen that same terminal with the `screen` command.
+To resolve this, simply turn off the microcontroller, and turn it back on again.
+Then, run the steps again in [running the build](#running-the-build).

 ## Possible errors directly related to TFLM